Fuerback/function-options-go/README.md

-# Function Option Pattern in Golang
+# Functional Option Pattern in Golang

-The function option pattern in Golang helps to create a struct constructor with optional configuration parameters.
+The functional option pattern in Golang helps to create a struct constructor with optional configuration parameters.
 This pattern is useful when you have a struct with many fields and you want to provide a way to set only the fields that you need.

 ## What is the problem that this pattern solves?